 Decide Your Type Of Riding

-If you’re going to be riding on paved roads or bike trails, you don’t need a killer mountain bike with huge knobby tires, nor will you probably need a road bike that is built for long rides on a smooth surface.
-Again, test ride some bikes to see what feels good.
+If you’re going to be riding on paved roads or bike trails, you don’t need a killer mountain bike with huge knobby tyres, nor do you probably need a road bike that is built for long rides on a smooth surface.
+Instead, what you need is a bike that is built for riding short distances over varied terrain.
+Again, try ride a few different bikes to see which one feels the best.

-Don’t be afraid that an upright bike makes you less manly (not that you would have that problem, naturally).
-One serious male cyclist I know who also skis, rafts, etc. has an upright bike with a front basket for his town rides because “it’s more comfortable.”
+You don’t have to worry that riding an upright bike will make you less of a guy (not that you would have that problem, naturally).
+One serious male biker that I know who also enjoys skiing, rafting, and other outdoor activities travels about town on an upright bike with a front basket because he claims “it’s more comfortable.”

 A few more thoughts: